-The General Dependency schema is used to include information at the return level for Form 1065.
+The General Dependency schema is used to include information at the return level for Forms 1120 and 1065.
+The General Dependency - Medium is used to include information at the return level for Forms 1120-F and 1120S.
 The General Dependency - Small is used at the form level of all return types for the following forms: